TheGreatShan/GPT-Cli/readme.md

 - history
   - Saves questons and answers in a csv
 - question
-  - contains the question
+  - Contains the question
 - ask
-  - Manages the question of the user
+  - Asks GPT-4 or a Mock the user-entered question

 ### Process
 ![Signavio process for GPT-cli](doc/gpt-cli-signavio-BPMN.jpg)